bonzo81/netbox-load-balancing/docs/using_netbox_load_balancing.md

 ### Pool, Member and Health Monitor Associations

 Pools can be associated to an LBService.
-Members can be associated with a Pool or which a Health Monitor.
+Members can be associated with a Pool or with a Health Monitor.
 Health Monitors can be associated with a Pool.

 The same principle applies as with other associations and this is performed from the relevant view.